Noise Contrastive Alignment of Language Models with Explicit Rewards: Experimental Details

 \section{Experimental Details}

-Our implementation is heavily based on the Transformer Reinforcement Learning (TRL) library \citep{trl} and Zephyr's official code base \citep{zephyr}.
-All models are fine-tuned from the publicly accessible HuggingFaceH4/mistral-7b-sft-beta model.
+\textbf{Experiments with UltraFeedback.} Our implementation is heavily based on the Transformer Reinforcement Learning (TRL) library \citep{trl} and Zephyr's official code base \citep{zephyr}.
+All models are fine-tuned from the publicly accessible HuggingFaceH4/mistral-7B-SFT-beta model.
 Experiments are run on Nvidia A40 or RTX 4090 GPUs using bfloat16 precision.
+We ablate $\beta \in \{3e-4, 1e-3, 3e-3, 1e-2, 3e-2, 1e-1, 3e-1, 1.0\}$ and $\alpha \in \{0.01, 0.1, 0.33, 1.0, 3.33\}$.
 The default reward temperature $\alpha$ is 0.01.
 The default parameterization coefficient $\beta$ is also 0.01.
 We adopt the QLoRA \citep{qlora} fine-tuning technique with rank 16, $\alpha_{\text{lora}} = 16$, and a dropout rate of 0.05.
 We train all models for 1 epoch.
 The batch size is 32.
 We use an AdamW optimizer with a learning rating of 5e-6.
+For KTO and IPO baselines, we adopt exactly the same training pipeline for reporting their performance except that we tune the $\beta \in \{0.01, 0.1, 0.3, 0.5, 1.0\}$.
+We find the most suitable $beta$ for KTO is 0.01, and for IPO is 0.5.

+\textbf{Experiments with UltraInteract.} We follow \cite{ultrainteract} and fine-tune all parameters of the pretrained model with UltraInteract and UltraFeedback.
+Specifically, for HuggingFaceH4/mistral-7B-SFT-beta model, we directly adopt the recipe of Eurus, with the same data mixture (all 220K multi-turn trajectory pairs in UltraInteract and all 340K pairs in UltraFeedback) and hyperparameters.
+All $\beta$ is set to 0.1.
+The model is trained for 1 epoch with a cosine schedule.
+The learning rate is 5e-7 and the warmup ratio is 0.1.
+For Mixtral-8x7B, we first SFT the model with the recipe for Eurus-70B-SFT, and then applied the same preference learning recipe as aforementioned.